dlgoodchild/handbook/typescript.md

 However, for the web browser, it's a different story.

-Adding the `import` and `export` statements tends to cause unnecessary complications when you simply want to leverage the collection of classes within a browser-based script.
+Adding the top-level `import` and `export` statements tends to cause unnecessary complications when you simply want to leverage the collection of classes within a browser-based script.
 I.e. imagine I just want to inline a piece of script and include my TypeScript library, I should simply be able to run a `gulp` task that compiles all the typescript into simple classes without any of the module loading complexities, much in the same way as we do with jQuery.

 So, how do we solve this, and simplify it?
 Right now, I'm not sure yet, still working on that.